Susanne Morris

 For some time now, investors have looked at more than just traditional data sources like press releases and financial statements to make their decisions.
 Part of the strength of public web data lies in its variety.
 From credit cards to social media, from satellite imagery to online job postings - virtually anything can become a source of important information for investors.

 Venture capitalists use public web data to find the companies that need their funding the most, build models capable of accurately predicting the potential of a specific product or start-up, and track the changes in a firm’s popularity online.
 There are types of public web data that reveal many insights for every stage of a company's development.
-Furthermore, public web data is a trend built to last, since as the world is changing, new types of data emerge to reflect it.
-Thus, this trend will certainly continue to impact venture capital in 2023 and beyond.

 2. Sustainable investing

-Sustainable investing, also understood as theme investing, has become increasingly popular over the past few years.
+Sustainable investing, also known as theme investing, has become increasingly popular over the past few years.
 Due to the recent trend of socio-political awareness in a time of global difficulty, many individuals have been directed towards investing in companies that will positively impact global relations, environmental concerns, and, most notably, public health topics.
 As investors realize that these outcomes are not as unrelated as they may seem at first, sustainable investing keeps gaining momentum.

 Oftentimes, this method of investing coincides with zebra investing.
-Opposite of unicorn investing, zebra investing focuses on companies valued below $1 billion and are sustainable.
+The opposite of unicorn investing, zebra investing focuses on companies valued below $1 billion and are sustainable.
 Likewise, considering both methods of investing, benefits for the environment and society attract socially responsible investors.
-But these benefits also mean that the investment has growth potential in a more aware future we all hope for.
-This year should see more investors turning to it and more ways of development for sustainable investing.

 3. Automation and technology adaptation

 Consumers have always been interested in new technology they could master to improve their lives with.
 Businesses also keep adopting automation to ensure efficiency and stay competitive.
-Consequently, the fintech industry has seen a recent boom in-market success, as many businesses and everyday customers are benefiting from the recent advancements within the industry.
-For example, financial literacy solutions and online-only banking have been undoubtedly favored during the pandemic as they allow for remote access, learning, and communication.

 4. Portfolio diversification